jtgesc/Jekyll-example/_data/2025-09-17-my-first-post.md

 author_profile: true
 ---

-This is my first post
+This will be my first post, it didnt. work before but m,aybe it will now